 Tensho partnered work, sticky hands training (Chi Sau) (Kake Uke) developing sensitivity enabling the students to read their partners intentions.
 This is not an application to the Tensho form, it’s the connectivity, redirecting and controlling skills whilst preforming an application.
-To develop this skill isolation is the key point behind these drills, these drills are about flowing with your partner rather then pushing them away, not meeting muscle with muscle.
+To develop this skill isolation is the key point behind these drills.
+These drills are about flowing with your partner rather then pushing them away, not meeting muscle with muscle.
 There is an old saying in the internal Martial Arts “Knowing yourself is knowing how to move, (the form) Knowing the enemy is feeling his movement”.
 Adhere Sticking to the opponent’s one point and not moving from it.
 Adhere and stick are done with the hands, connect and follow are done with the feet.
-Tensho does not use muscle against muscle but uses an expanding force which sticks on the outside but compresses on the inside making it soft on the outside and hard on the inside.
-The two yins working to support each other, Yin soft and Yang hard, these two forces are balanced thus supporting each other through the preformace of the kata and appication.
+Tensho does not use muscle against muscle but uses an expanding force which sticks on the outside but compresses on the inside, making it soft on the outside and hard on the inside.
+The two yins working to support each other, Yin soft and Yang hard, these two forces are balanced thus supporting each other through the performance of the kata and appilcation.

 Words by Shihan Chris Rowen taken from his excellent book KATA TENSHO